sociocs/docs/api/webhooks/introduction.md

-file_urls | Publicly accessible links to files in the message | Array of String image_urls | Publicly accessible links to images in the message | Array of String video_urls | Publicly accessible links to videos in the message | Array of String
+file_urls | Publicly accessible links to files in the message | Array of String image_urls | Publicly accessible links to images in the message | Array of String video_urls | Publicly accessible links to videos in the message | Array of String contact | Object with contact details (if a contact with the 'from' phone number is found) | Object